-- i) Severn Trent and Boots site, in Broxtowe (550 homes); - ii) A Sustainable Urban Extension at Field Farm, north of Stapleford[#], in Broxtowe (450 homes): - iii) A strategic location for growth on land east and west of Toton Lane including Toton Sidings in the vicinity of the proposed HS2 station at Toton, in Broxtowe.
-This will include a minimum of 500 homes with the appropriate mix of this and other development to be recommended by the Broxtowe HS2 working group and determined in the site specific Broxtowe part 2 Allocations Local Plan."

-iii)iv) Teal Close[#], in Gedling (830 homes);

-v) Gedling Colliery/Chase Farm in Gedling subject to funding of Gedling Access Road (at least 600 homes);

-iv)vi) Remainder of Boots Site, in Nottingham City, (up to 600 homes); vi) Stanton Tip, Hempshill Vale, in Nottingham City (500 homes); and vii) Waterside Regeneration Zone, in Nottingham City (3,000 homes).
+- i) Boots and Severn Trent site\, in Broxtowe (550 homes); - ii) A Sustainable Urban Extension at Field Farm, north of Stapleford\, in Broxtowe (450 homes); - iii) A strategic location for growth on land east and west of Toton Lane including Toton Sidings in the vicinity of the proposed HS2 station at Toton, in Broxtowe.
+This will include a minimum of 500 homes with the appropriate mix of this and other development to be recommended by the Broxtowe HS2 Working Group and determined in Broxtowe's part 2 Local Plan; - iv) Teal Close, in Gedling (830 homes); - v) Gedling Colliery/Chase Farm\, in Gedling subject to funding of Gedling Access Road (at least 600 homes); - vi) Remainder of Boots Site\, in Nottingham City (up to 600 homes); - vii) Stanton Tip, Hempshill Vale\, in Nottingham City (500 homes); and viii) Waterside Regeneration Zone\, in Nottingham City (3,000 homes). - b) approximately 1,300 homes in Gedling adjoining Hucknall Sub Regional Centre (which is in Ashfield District), comprising of Sustainable Urban Extensions at: - i) North of Papplewick Lane# (up to 300 homes); and - ii) Top Wighay Farm# (1,000 homes). - c) approximately 3,995 homes elsewhere, including in or adjoining the Key Settlements of: